-Homemade Crunchy Taco Hamburger Helper is hearty yet much healthier than the boxed version.
+Gluten-free Homemade Crunchy Taco Hamburger Helper is much healthier than the boxed version.
 Made in just 1 skillet and ready in 30 minutes!

 Happy Monday, everyone, did you have a nice weekend?
 I got back from Seattle yesterday afternoon and spent the remainder of the day snuggling the heck out of Ben and Lincoln.
 I missed them terribly but had a fabulous time out west.
 Per usual with these girls, we ate, saw, and explored a TON in just a few short days, and lucked out with the most fabulous weather.
-I’ll tell you all about it later this week!
+Here’s a recap of all the fun we got into!

 If you’ve been reading IGE for any length of time than you know that one of my favorite things to do is remake processed, packaged foods like the aforementioned Homemade Cheeseburger Helper, Creamy Garlic Shells, and Creamy Chicken Pasta to make them healthier (notice I didn’t say healthy.
 But healthier – YES!)
 After today Homemade Crunchy Taco Hamburger Helper is joining the ranks.
 Heck it may even be the new captain.
 All aboard!

 Ok, that was cheesier than this dish, which actually doesn’t have that much cheese and is still yummy even if you want to leave it out.